shawngraham/5706-source/content/docs/syllabus/faq.md

 ## What do you mean when you say things like, 'glorious failure is as valuable as glorious success?'

 Do I say that?
 I must, it's in the FAQ!
-An ambitious project that succeeds is _just as_ important to me as an ambitious project that fails spectacularly!
-Document everything, and swing for the bleachers.
-That is the recipe for success.
+An ambitious project that fails spectacularly is _just as_ important to me as an ambitious project that succeeds! **Document everything, and swing for the bleachers.** That is the recipe for success.
 You’re welcome to play it safe, but know that playing it safe leads to a diminished learning opportunity.

 ## Where do I submit work?